JacobMadeley/cp3407-project-v2024/user_stories/user_stories_payments.md

 # User story title: Payments

-## Priority: 4
+## Priority: Low/ 4

 Any notes on priority go here.
-Note you may have different priorities at different stages of you project.
+Note you may have different priorities at different stages of your project.
 Again, keep all changes here for marking.

-## Estimation: 2 days
+## Estimation: 1 days

-* Shang-Ze Lin (Andy Lin):
+* Shang-Ze Lin (Andy Lin): 1
-* Callum:
+* Callum: 1
-* Jacob Madeley:
+* Jacob Madeley: 2
-* Darcy Kemp:
+* Darcy Kemp: 2

 ## Assumptions: